medidbella/born2beroot/notes.md

 																			|
 -->/etc/passwd this file contains the names of the users and "x" means that the encrypted pass is in the/etc/shadow 					|
 the following number is the user ID and then the primary group ID and after the home directory the last field has the 					|
-path of the login shell used by that user , for us it is bash and it may be zsh and or other ...							|
+path of the shell used by that user, the default is bash and it may be zsh or any other shell...							|
 																			|
---> When you add a new user a group implicitly is added the has the same name as the user the user will belong to 					|
+--> When you add a new user a group is implicitly added that has the same name as the user, the user will belong to 					|
 that group && when you delete that user the group also is deleted											|
-also, the default shell used by the user is sh which is hard to use											|
+also, the default shell assigned to the user will be sh, depending on what command is used to add the 							|
 																			|
--->the config file to change password expire date... =>etc/login.defs											|
+-->the config file to change password expiration date... =>etc/login.defs										|
 those changes will only apply to the users that will be created after, for already existing users you have to change 					|
 them manually using this command "chage" to check if the modifications are applied use "chage -l user-name"						|
 																			|
 -->the config file to change password policy /etc/pam.d/commun-password											|
 (you should install this library first "libpam-pwquality" using apt install)										|
-inside this file, you should add the following syntax at the end of line 25 syntax:									|
+inside the previous file, you should add the following lines:												|
 																			|
 "retry=3" to set a limit for incorrect password retries  												|
-"minlen=10" min pass len																|
+"minlen=10" set a minimum number of characters 														|
-"ucredit=-1" should contain at least one uppercase char													|
+"ucredit=-1" the password should contain at least one uppercase char											|
-"lcredit=-1" .......................... lowercase char													|
+"lcredit=-1" .......................... one lowercase char												|
-"dcredit=-1" .......................... digit														|
+"dcredit=-1" .......................... one digit													|
 "checkuser=-1" the pass shouldn't contain the user name 												|
-"difok = 7" Number of chars that must not be present in the old password 										|
+"difok = 7" set the number of characters that must not be present in the old password 									|
 "enforce_for_root" those rules will be forced even if you use root or sudo										|
 --> config file of sudo = "etc/sudoers"															|
-(this file can mess up your whole system be careful)													|
+(this file can mess up your whole system be careful !!)													|
-++ Use this syntax to change the warning message on the wrong password:											|
+++ Use this syntax to change the warning message that appears in case of wrong sudo password:								|
 Defaults	 badpass_message="new-text"														|
-++ use this syntax to change the max number of tries on incorrect sudo password:									|
+++ Use this syntax to change the max number of tries on incorrect sudo password:									|									Defaults        passwd_tries=number															|
-!!the default is 3																	|
-Defaults        passwd_tries=number															|
-++ use this syntax to change the sudo log file:														|
+++ Use this syntax to change the sudo log file:														|
 Defaults	logfile="(file-path)"															|
-++ This syntax is used to limit which binaries (commands)sudo can run											|
+++ This syntax is used to limit which binaries (commands/programs) sudo can run										|
 secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin"										|
 ":" means or 																		|
 ----------------------------------------------------------------COMMANDS--------------------------------------------------------------------------------|
 																			|
-++ Here is how to check if a service is working "systemctl status ufw"											|
+++ Here is how to check if a service is working (ufw is an example) "systemctl status ufw"								|
 ++ ip address = "hostname -I"																|
 ++ adding a user  = "adduser user-name"															|
 ++ delete user = "userdel user-name"															|